Felteng/to-do-list/README.md

     - Get a scope of important day to day tasks all in one place to avoid stressful situations where a task or deadline gets lost track of.

 - ***Look back through time.***
-    - Have the ability to look back in history to see what adn when tasks have been accomplished.
+    - Have the ability to look back in history to see what and when tasks have been accomplished.

 - ***Relish a convenient experience.***
     - Avoid being plagued by bugs and technical difficulties while using the application, and get meaningful feedback when necessary.